Lélex - Mijoux

 First stage of the 3-day, 2-night Crêts en Combes hiking tour.

-Starting from Lélex, this circular route combines the main GTJ route with the alternative route via Mijoux and the Col de la Faucille.
+Starting from Lélex, this circular route combines the main GTJ route with the suggested alternative via Mijoux and the Col de la Faucille.

-The crossing of the Hautes-Combes jurassiennes, the Valserine valley and the ridges of the Haute Chaine du Jura promise breathtaking landscapes.
+The crossing of the Hautes-Combes jurassiennes, the Valserine valley and the peaks of the Haute Chaine du Jura promise breathtaking landscapes.
 On one side, the view overlooks the ridges, on the other, it overlooks Lake Geneva and the Alps.
 In the heart of the Haut-Jura Regional Nature Park and partly in the Haute-Chaîne Nature Reserve, this hike takes place in a preserved natural area.

 This walk is part of a multi-day hike: From Crêts en Combes to Lélex